Formation of a single quasicrystal upon collision of multiple grains: Results and discussion

-We systematically examine the effects of misorientation on grain behavior in d-QCs using seeded MD simulations with an isotropic, single-component pair potential previously shown to form d-QCs \cite{damasceno2017non}.
-We focus on misorientations within the aperiodic plane \{00001\}, since the XRT experiments provide evidence for coalescence when the long axes are parallel (Fig. \ref{fig:dec_compare}(a,b)).
+We systematically examine the effects of misorientation on grain behavior in d-QCs using seeded MD simulations with an isotropic, single-component pair potential\cite{damasceno2017non}.
+We focus on misorientations within the aperiodic plane \{00001\}, since the XRT experiments provide evidence for coalescence when the long axes are parallel (Figs. \ref{xrt}(a-c)).
 Thus, we carry out MD simulations in quasi-2D boxes to maximize surface area along the quasiperiodic plane.
 We fix the initial position of d-QC seeds in our simulations to match experimental conditions, where grains were \enquote*{anchored} to the sample surfaces.
 Seed positions are fixed for the entire simulation.
-We use the decatic order parameter, $\psi_{10}$, to determine the alignment of the local bond configurations about each particle with respect to a reference basis set with 10-fold rotational symmetry.
-We will call this quantity the local grain orientations (LGO) and particles with local bond configurations that align with this reference basis will have a LGO of $\theta=0\degree$.
-A detailed description of simulation setup and analysis is provided in the \textbf{Methods} section.
+We use the decatic order parameter, $\psi_{10}$, to determine the alignment of the local bond configurations about each particle.
+We will call this quantity the local grain orientations (LGO) and particles with local bond configurations that align with the reference basis will have a LGO of $\theta=0\degree$.
+A detailed description of simulation setup and analysis is provided in the Methods section.